foambubble/foam/docs/gistpad.md

 1. Download the [GistPad extension](https://aka.ms/gistpad) and then re-start Visual Studio Code

-1. Run the `GistPad: Sign In` command, and provide a [GitHub token](https://github.com/settings/tokens/new) that includes the `repo` scope (and optionally `gist` and `delete_repo` scope, if you'd like to use GistPad for managing your GitHub content more holistically)
+1. Run the `GistPad: Sign In` command and then complete the authentication flow using your GitHub account

-1. Run the `GistPad: Manage Repository` command and select the `Create repo from template...` or `Create private repo from template...` depending on your preference
+1. Run the `GistPad: Open Repository` command and select the `Create repo from template...` or `Create private repo from template...` depending on your preference

 1. Select the `Foam-style wiki` template, and then specify a name for your Foam workspace (e.g. `my-foam-notes`, `johns-knowledge-base`)